Eureka! California Black Gold In My Back Yard, Compost That Is

 Anywhoo, I was thinking of the many discussions I’ve read around some gardening forums where people claim you cannot make compost in California: “It’s too hot.”
 “It’s too dry.”
 Or, my favorite: “I lived in California for three years — I know!”

 Well that’s not the Can Do Spirit that built The West my friend.
 Here’s how I do it.
 I have a round plastic compost container I got from the City of Los Angeles compost program.
 It is located in an east facing corner of my yard and it gets shade most of the day thanks to the brush cherry shrubs I planted to hide it.
-I don’t cover my pile with a lid, it likes to roam free.
+I don’t cover my pile with a lid.
 I pile in everything I can find; kitchen scraps, eggshells, cut grass, clippings (except roses) even all my massive wisteria litter.
 Sometimes the wisteria pods and peanut shells come out looking the same as when they went in, but who’s counting?

 I don’t have much of a composting regimen.
 When there are a lot of fresh clippings in the bin I try to turn it at least once a week.
 Turning gets air into the mixture so it heats up and cooks faster.
 I water once a month or so, or if the texture is really dry.
 I also pour in the water from my flower vases (and the flowers).
 If your compost pile smells bad something is wrong; usually too much water.
 Just turn it for a few days in a row, that should balance things out.
 The key is making sure your pile is sitting on the bare ground.
 This lets things drain normally and lets the worms in too.